now streaming

 This article is updated frequently as titles leave and enter Max. *New additions are indicated with an asterisk.

 You’ll find our selections organized into five genre categories — drama, action, horror, comedy, and family-friendly — and each week we cycle our recommendations, whether in response to changes in the Max library or just to keep things fresh.
 Just because a movie no longer appears on this list doesn’t mean it’s been removed from Max.
-We just want to give some other films a moment in the spotlight, starting with this week’s editor’s pick below.
+We just want to give some other films a moment in the spotlight, starting with this week’s critic’s pick below.
 If there’s an under-appreciated movie on the service that you think we should consider for inclusion, please let us know at streamliner@vulture.com.

 Don’t have Max yet?

-This Week’s Editor’s Pick
+This Week’s Critic’s Pick

-Year: 2017
+Year: 1959

 Drama